Alchimehd/ACOBPAM-Vis-/README.md

 It is based on the [xdot module](https://github.com/jrfonseca/xdot.py).

-Follow the instructions in [xdot module](https://github.com/jrfonseca/xdot.py) to install.
+Follow the [instructions](https://github.com/jrfonseca/xdot.py) to install.

 # Screenshots